pascals-ager/parallel-pg/readme.md

 ```
 Caveats:
 1. Inorder to gain a little bit of performance, a configurable batched bulk insert is used.
-If the file contains 15 records and the chunk specified is 10,
-then two chunks are written with 10 records each.
+If the file contains 15 records and the chunk specified is 10, then two chunks are written with 10 records each.
 On the first write, 10 records are written, on the seconds write the remaining 5 records are written with
 an additional 5 None records. (which can be filtered with data is not null where clause.)
-2. I decided this is a better approach than checking len(file) and reading exactly the number of lines as remaining because len()/size() operations are eager
+2.Better approach than checking len(file) and reading exactly the number of lines as remaining because len()/size() operations are eager
 and will traverse the who file just to get the len, which is not scalable for extremely large files.
-Whereas, filtering by not null is a one time cleaning-up act
-on the database server.
+Whereas, filtering by not null is a one time cleaning-up act on the database server.